NA-MIC/ProjectWeek/PW37_2022_Virtual/README.md

 [Google Photos album](https://photos.app.goo.gl/PTJjQn5D33uShcLM9)

 ## Before Project Week
-1. Register [here](https://forms.gle/AyPNhqVeXVD3xR2q9), it is free!
-1. Attend one or more preparation meetings to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.
+1. Participants met at preparation meetings to present projects they intended to work on at PW, seeking collaborators or to join one of the projects proposed by others.
-1. Join the [Discord server](https://discord.gg/yQsNVdVpS3) that will be used to communicate with your team during Project Week.
+1. Participants joined the [Discord server](https://discord.gg/yQsNVdVpS3) and used to communicate during Project Week.
 Go to [this page](../common/Discord.md) for more info on the use of Discord during PW.
-2. A workshop on using MONAI Label with 3D Slicer will be held June 22, 2022 from 9-11am EDT.
-See [this page](https://github.com/NA-MIC/ProjectWeek/blob/master/PW37_2022_Virtual/MONAILabel_Workshop.md) to for more information.
+2. A workshop on using MONAI Label with 3D Slicer was held June 22, 2022 from 9-11am EDT.
+See [this page](MONAILabel_Workshop.md) to for more information.

 ## During Project Week (All times US Eastern Daylight (Boston) Time)
-* The week will start at **8:15am on Monday June 27th** with informal conversations on **[Discord](https://discord.gg/d5Q6b5ug8u)**.
-* Initial **project presentations** will start at **9am on Zoom**, using [this link](https://etsmtl.zoom.us/j/86211702920?pwd=TEl0ZTFDam90WVN5bjZhR05kNVRVZz09).
-Each team must delegate a member to present their projects in no more than 2 minutes using no other visual support than the project page on GitHub (we won’t have time to switch screen sharing)
+* Initial **project presentations** started at **9am on Zoom**, on Zoom.
+Each team delegated a member to present their projects in no more than 2 minutes using no other visual support than the project page on GitHub (no time to switch screen sharing)
-* If you don’t have a project, look at the PW37 page to find a project you might be interested in and contact team members through their Discord channel.
+* Participants who did not have a project, could find a project they were interested in and contacted team members through their Discord channel.
-* Breakout sessions start every day at **9am on Zoom** (link in the calendar below)
+* Breakout sessions start every day at **9am on Zoom** (links in the calendar below)
-* Work in **project teams** will happen throughout the week with communication between team members taking place on **Discord**.
-If you want to schedule a meeting ahead you can "reserve" a meeting room in [this spreadsheet](https://docs.google.com/spreadsheets/d/1jrYSecdhg9XQ1Re_7yqOCYTMjX2mOe-GowAp3yfWS7g/edit?usp=sharing).
+* Work in **project teams** happened throughout the week with communication between team members taking place on **Discord**.
-* We will end the week with **project results presentation (9am on Friday)**.
-Again, each team will delegate one member to present their results in a maximum of 2 minutes.
-We will use the project page as a visual support for the presentation, so please make sure it is up to date with your latest results by Friday morning.
+* The week ended with **project results presentation (9am on Friday)**.
+Again, each team delegated one member to present their results in a maximum of 2 minutes.
+The project page was used as a visual support for the presentation.

-## Preparation meetings
-We hold weekly preparation meetings at 10am on Tuesdays, starting May 3rd, 2022.
-Please join at [this link](https://etsmtl.zoom.us/j/86211702920?pwd=TEl0ZTFDam90WVN5bjZhR05kNVRVZz09) if you have a project that you would like to present or work on during project week or to find out about projects you can join.

 ##  Agenda